Malcolm-soubdhan/picture-s-toggle-js/README.md

 # picture-s-toggle-js
 js snippet to toggle between 2 pictures on click.

-/*main steps:
+/*main steps: */

+/*
-1- we define a variable "myImage"; Then, we use a js method, "querySelector", on the DOM object "document".
+1- we define a variable "myImage"; Then, we use a js method, "querySelector", on the DOM's object "document".
-With the method "querySelector", we select the element "img";
+With the method "querySelector", we select the first element "img";

 2-Then, we put an event listener on the variable, with 2 arguments: 'click', and an anonymous function.